 Imagine this: you’re driving along without a care in the world, and all of a sudden, another vehicle comes out of nowhere and collides with you.
 You’re in shock, worried about what happened and what will happen next.
 Then reality sets in and you start to feel the pain and the anxiety of the situation.

-Physically, an accident can mean broken bones, contusions, and more.
+Physically, an auto accident can mean broken bones, contusions, and more.
 Mentally, any kind of accident can lead to post-traumatic stress disorder.
 PTSD can develop after car crashes, trucking collisions, warfare, abuse, or any other situation that causes physical or emotional trauma.
+According to the U.S. Department of Veterans Affairs, 9% of motor vehicle accident survivors develop PTSD.

 PTSD affects the daily activities of a victim to the point where it can be debilitating, preventing people from completing even simple tasks.
 Recovering and healing takes time, effort, and resources.
 With help, you can succeed and move forward with the healing process.
 You can continue some of your daily activities without fear of the effects of PTSD.
 Here are some things you can do to help deal with the effects.

-When someone has PTSD, it can be easy to find some of the activities they once enjoyed as no longer pleasurable.
-Whether they are simply scared of venturing outdoors or doing something, certain activities may become unbearable.
-Identifying positive activities you do enjoy can help the healing process.
-Even if you attempt to do some of the activities that may no longer be pleasurable, it doesn’t mean that the feelings won’t change over time and you won’t be able to enjoy them again in the future.
-Try to maintain a bit of normalcy in your activities.
+When someone has PTSD, it can be easy to find some of the activities they once enjoyed are no longer pleasurable.
+Whether they are simply scared of venturing outdoors or playing sports, certain activities may become unbearable.
+Identifying positive activities you enjoy will help the healing process.
+Even if you attempt to do some of the activities that may no longer be pleasurable, doing so will help you change your attitude toward these activities in the future..
+Try to maintain a bit of routine in what you do.

 2. Add Family to Your Favorite Contacts for Easy Access

 Your family and friends are going to be there for you when you need them the most.
-In moments of trauma, you will need to rely on their support just as much as ever.
-Whenever you may be feeling moments of weakness, you should be able to turn to your support system.
+In moments of trauma, you will need to rely on their support more than ever.
+Whenever you may be feeling moments of weakness or depression, you should be able to turn to your support system.
+It is common for you to feel distant from your loved ones or may feel the need to spend time alone; however, it is important to receive emotional support from family and friends to help you maintain as much of your pre-accident life as possible.
 This can be beneficial in keeping your thoughts positive and your focus on other outlets.

 Another thing you can do is write down what are called “outs” for whenever you feel you need to escape a situation in which a trigger is present.
 Outs can include actions such as going for a walk, exercise, plan to go on an adventure, go to the library, and avoid situations that can cause high levels of anxiety.